Alexa-RR/StudioDocs/Updates/2023-04-17-studio-update.md

-# Rec Room Studio - The "✨Circuit Editor✨" Edition
+# The "✨Circuit Editor✨" Edition

 #
 ## Rec Room Studio now has a Circuit Editor!